Obama kicks off battle vs Romney with big money lead

 One of Romney's two rivals left in the Republican race is Texas Representative Ron Paul.
 His campaign's FEC filing on Friday showed he raised $2.6 million and had $1.8 million left in cash on hand at the end of March.

-The second rival, former House Speaker Newt Gingrich, was heavily in debt, running up a $4.3 million tab.
-He raised $1.7 million and spent about $2 million in March.

-The Super PAC backing Gingrich, Winning Our Future, has been heavily reliant on Las Vegas casino billionaire Sheldon Adelson and his family.
-In March, despite Gingrich's campaign fading far into Romney's shadow, Adelson's wife, Miriam, gave another $5 million, bringing the total Adelson clan contribution to the Super PAC to $21.5 million.

-Santorum, who ended his campaign on April 10, also had nearly $2 million in debt and has continued to try to raise money to pay for it.
-He raised almost $5 million in March and spent $5.8 million.
+Santorum, who ended his campaign on April 10, has continued to try to raise money to cover nearly $2 million in debt he had at the end of March, Friday's reports showed.
+He raised almost $5 million that month and spent $5.8 million.

-The Super PAC backing his candidacy ended the month with less than $270,000 on hand, having spent almost all of the $8.3 million it had raised over the campaign cycle.
-Foster Friess, Wyoming millionaire investor and Santorum's friend, gave another $500,000 to the PAC in March for a total of $2.1 million.

-(Additional reporting by Steve Holland in Scottsdale, Arizona; Editing by Todd Eastham and Peter Cooney)
+(Additional reporting by Steve Holland in Scottsdale, Arizona; Editing by Eric Walsh)